3mdeb/news-and-ideas/blog/content/post/2020-01-15-GRUB2_and_3mdeb_minisummit.md

 rare that they don't want to spend additional engineering hours on such support.

-Before such support is available there are still methods to mitigate impact of the problem for which reference you can find in presentation.
+Before such support is available, there are still methods to mitigate the impact of the problem for which reference you can find in the presentation.

 # TPM support in GRUB2 for legacy boot mode